vaibhavpanchal9/Simple-Interest-Calculator/README.md

 # Simple Interest Calculator

-A bash script to calculate simple interest based on user input.
+## Description

-## Project Overview
+This project is a simple interest calculator that computes interest based on the principal amount, rate of interest, and time.

-This project provides a simple interest calculator that takes principal amount, rate of interest, and time period as inputs and returns the simple interest.
+## Formula

-## Author
+Simple Interest = (Principal × Rate × Time) / 100

-Your Name
+## Example

-## License
+If Principal = 1000, Rate = 5%, Time = 2 years
-Apache 2.0
+Simple Interest = (1000 × 5 × 2) / 100 = 100